spack/spack-tutorial/tutorial_configuration.rst

    spack:
      specs: []
      view: true
-     concretizer:
-       unify: false
      packages:
        all:
          compiler: [clang, gcc, intel, pgi, xl, nag, fj]
          providers:
            mpi: [mpich, openmpi]

-For this tutorial, `unify` should be set to `false`.

 Because of the configuration scoping we discussed earlier, this overrides the default settings just for these two items.